Why Mago 1.0.0 Won't Ship With an LSP

 • They're closed source – can't be audited, fixed, or extended by the community

-Technical Challenges We Need to Solve
+Technical Challenges I Need to Solve

 Building a production-ready LSP requires fundamental changes to Mago's architecture, not just implementing features: